 I always get asked – what is the best soil?
 Canadian peat moss.
 Cheap soil = poor results.
 No one asks me what is the absolutely worst soil you can buy, but I’ll tell you anyway – it is soil mixed with fertilizer.

 Every gardener I know said it killed everything in their garden.
-These days it’s hard to find good soil, because every soil has fertilizer added.
-I personally use Premier Pro-Mix because it provides a superior growing environment for palms by increasing drainage and oxygen.
+These days it’s hard to find good soil because every soil has fertilizer added.
+I use Premier Pro-Mix because it provides a superior growing environment for palms by increasing drainage and oxygen.

 7. Wrong Climate

-Planting a palm tree in the climate that is too cold, too hot or too dry.
+Planting a palm tree in a climate that is too cold, hot, or dry.
 Many gardeners buy palms without checking if they can grow in their climate zone.
 Tropical palm trees that like warm and humid weather don’t do well in the desert, with dry winds in the summer and cold temperatures in the winter.

 Just get a different palm tree.
 There are so many cold hardy palms that can tolerate drought and cold weather.
-All you need to do, is to check which palms grow in your weather conditions.
-You can check it by going to Hardiness Zone Map.
+All you need to do is to check which palms grow in your weather conditions.
+You can check it by going to the Hardiness Zone Map.

 Planting a very young palm tree in the full sun without providing a cover.
 The palm leaves will start turning yellow and might look colorless in some areas.
 If you don’t cover your palm, the leaves will begin to dry and turn brown.

 If your palm tree is from a greenhouse or shade-grown environment, it is NOT USED to full sun.
-You need to acclimatize it first.
+It would help if you acclimatized it first.
 For acclimatizing instructions check this article Planting Palm Trees.

 9. Over Pruning

 Palms move nutrients from the older fronds to the new growth.
 Palm fronds should be cut when they are as close as possible to the trunk.
-Do NOT remove any fronds that grow at 45 degree angle or greater.
-If your palm tree looks like a rooster tail, you over-pruned it.
+Do NOT remove any fronds that grow at a 45-degree angle or greater.
+If your palm tree looks like a rooster’s tail, you over-pruned it.